 The Platinum Card® from American Express

 With this premium rewards card, new applicants earn 60,000 Membership Rewards points after spending $5,000 in new purchases in the first three months of their account.
-Benefits include an Airline Fee Credit, up to $200 per calendar year in baggage fees and more at one qualifying airline, $200 of credit each year towards Uber rides, and Receive complimentary benefits with an average total value of $550 with Fine Hotels & Resorts.
+Benefits include an Airline Fee Credit, up to $200 per calendar year in baggage fees and more at one qualifying airline, $200 of credit each year towards Uber rides, and Receive complimentary benefits with an average total value of $550 with Fine Hotels & Resorts program at over 1,000 properties.
 Learn More.

-You earn 5x Membership Rewards® points for flights and hotels booked with American Express travel, and one point per dollar spent elsewhere.
-Points are worth about one cent each towards gift cards or travel reservations, but potentially more when transferred to airline miles with.
+You earn 5x Membership Rewards® points for flights and hotels booked with airlines or with American Express travel.
+Points are worth about one cent each towards gift cards or travel reservations, but potentially more when transferred to airline miles.
 There’s a $550 annual fee for this card.

 Is it worth it?
 If you can utilize both the $200 Airline Fee Credit and $200 of credit each year towards Uber rides, then the net cost of this card comes down to $150.
 For that amount, you get access to three different lounge programs and 5x Membership Rewards® on air and hotel reservations booked through Amex, which will be worth it for frequent travelers.

 This top-of-the-line Delta card offers new customers a Limited Time Offer: Earn up to 100,000 bonus miles and 20,000 Medallion® Qualification Miles (MQMs).
 Earn 80,000 bonus miles and 20,000 MQMs after you spend $5,000 in purchases on your new Card in your first 3 months.
 Plus, earn an additional 20,000 bonus miles after your first anniversary of Card Membership.